-Students must go to their university portal in December to choose this payment option at www.portal.swau.edu.
+Students must go to their university portal in December to choose this payment option.

 Plan III - Three-payment Institutional Education Loan (0% interest)

 Under this plan, students are required to pay a minimum 65% of the semester charges at registration.
 Financial aid can be applied to the 65% payment.
 The remaining balance is a zero percent interest loan and is divided equally over three payments due on the 10th of each month, as follows: